thejoshwolfe/yauzl/README.md

  * Attach a listener for the `error` event on any stream you get from `openReadStream()`.

 ## Limitations

+### No Streaming Unzip API

+Due to the design of the .zip file format, it's impossible to interpret a .zip file from start to finish (such as from a readable stream) without sacrificing correctness.
+The Central Directory, which is the authority on the contents of the .zip file, is at the end of a .zip file, not the beginning.
+A streaming API would need to either buffer the entire .zip file to get to the Central Directory before interpreting anything (defeating the purpose of a streaming interface), or rely on the Local File Headers which are interspersed through the .zip file.
+However, the Local File Headers are explicitly denounced in the spec as being unreliable copies of the Central Directory, so trusting them would be a violation of the spec.

+Any library that offers a streaming unzip API must make one of the above two compromises, which makes the library either dishonest or nonconformant (usually the latter).
+This library insists on correctness and adherence to the spec, and so does not offer a streaming API.

 ### No Multi-Disk Archive Support